Versal/versal-gadget-launchers/README.md

 ## Chrome bug workaround

 Normally you can load the launchers using HTML Imports, but since Chrome currently has a [bug in its implementation](https://code.google.com/p/chromium/issues/detail?id=421206) you could also use the JS/CSS files directly.

+## Cutting a release

+1. Bump the version in `bower.json` and create a pull request
+2. Ensure the repo gets tagged with the new version
+3. Bump the version in player's [bower.json](https://github.com/Versal/player/blob/master/bower.json) and create a pull request